anum124/Malik-portfolio/final_project_AnumMalik2.md

 **Q.7: Is the content motivating for an audience to employ best practices in reducing air pollution?**

 *A.7: It states the case clearly for action.
-Perhaps actions items should include what ordinary Pakistanis can do on a daily basis.*
+Perhaps actions items should include what ordinary Pakistanis can do on a daily basis.
+The motivation is there but it will be a lot easier to act on once the solutios at the end are built out more, especially if those include some actions we can take as individuals.*

 **Q.8: Do you have any other feedback for improvement?**

 *A.8: The overall structure looks quite good, some minor improvements have been suggested in earlier answers.*

-### Changes for Part 3 Given Feedback
+## Changes for Part 3